 The most common reason is having no phone number connected to your account.
 If you don't have a phone number linked to your account, most likely, the bots will flag the account as it is not genuine, sooner or later.

 The second common reason is that your account might be locked for security purposes by Twitter.
-If you are logged in to your account and see a message that your account has been locked for security purposes, this means that Twitter have detected suspicious behavior and bots thought that your Twitter account might be compromised.
+If you are logged in to your account and see a message that your account has been locked for security purposes, this means that Twitter has detected suspicious behavior and bots thought that your Twitter account might be compromised.
 You need to follow Twitter instructions to re-activate your account.
 When you do that, you prove you're willingly using 3rd party Apps.

 It happens when Twitter locks you out.
 In that case, users can see your profile and your Tweets as the account is still active.
-When you verify your account, the numbers on your Twitter account will automatically be reinstated by Twitter (This is not a thing 3rd party applications like Circleboom able to do.)
+When you verify your account, the numbers on your Twitter account will automatically be reinstated by Twitter (This is not a thing 3rd party applications like Circleboom can do.)
 Don't forget to add your mobile phone numbers to your Twitter accounts to prevent future lock-outs.